SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

     :emphasize-lines: 1

-.. warning:: After import make sure you have "Site" and "Configuration" configured correctly in Settings->CMDB
+.. warning:: After import, make sure you have "Site" and "Configuration" configured correctly in Settings -> CMDB.

 .. _CMDB-Multiple-computer-transfer: